-It hardly seems possible, but in just over two weeks, the semester will be over.
-Chances are, you’re excited about vacation and the holidays – and can’t wait until finals are behind you.
+It hardly seems possible, but in just eleven days, the semester will be over.
+Chances are, you’re excited about break – and can’t wait until finals are behind you.
 After all, Exam Week means study sessions during which you cram for finals and churn out one capstone essay after another.

 Being nervous about the semester’s end is normal.
 But staying up all night to review notes and finish assignments isn’t healthy or effective.
 When you’re sleep-deprived, your brain doesn’t work as well, so you don’t absorb as much information as you would if you were rested.
 You also make careless errors.
 (All of us at Academic Support teach, and we recognize the work you finish at 4 am.
 Trust us.)